Cardinals created by Paul VI

 Pope Paul VI (r.
 1963–1978) created 143 cardinals in six consistories.
 His predecessor Pope John XXIII had disregarded the centuries-long tradition that limited the College of Cardinals to seventy members, increasing its size to as high as 88 in 1961.
 Paul continued this practice, and with his appointments the College grew to 103 in 1965, 118 in 1967, 134 in 1969.
 He then instituted a new rule that diminished the significance of the size of the College.
 In November 1970 he announced that as of 1 January 1971 only a cardinal who had not yet reached his 80th birthday would be allowed to enter a conclave.
 When the 1973 consistory increased the size of the College to 145, the number of those under 80 who constituted the cardinal electors was 117.
 In 1975, he set the maximum number of cardinal electors at 120.
 Each of his later consistories in 1976 and 1977 brought the number of electors to the full complement of 120.

 Three of those Paul named a cardinal became pope, Pope John Paul I, Pope John Paul II, and Pope Benedict XVI, who was the last survivor of the cardinals whom Paul named.
-Among the others he made cardinal were the first from Benin (Gantin), the Dominican Republic (Beras Rojas), Indonesia (Darmojuwono), Madagascar (Rakotomalala), Nigeria (Ekandem), Senegal (Thiandoum), Sri Lanka (Cooray), Switzerland (Journet), and Vietnam (Trịnh).
+Among the others he made cardinal were the first from Benin (Gantin), the Dominican Republic (Beras Rojas), Indonesia (Darmojuwono), Madagascar (Rakotomalala), Nigeria (Ekandem), Senegal (Thiandoum), Sri Lanka (Cooray), Switzerland (Journet), and Vietnam (Trịnh Như Khuê).